Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Empirical Research Projects

-Robert Jackson has directed empirical qualitative and and qualitative/quantitative research projects funded by the European Commission, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), the British Academy and various charities including the Leverhulme Trust, the All Saints Educational Trust and the Westhill Endowment Trust.
+Robert Jackson has directed empirical qualitative and qualitative/quantitative research projects funded by the European Commission, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), the British Academy and various charities including the Leverhulme Trust, the All Saints Educational Trust and the Westhill Endowment Trust.
 Funded research has included projects on the religious upbringing of children in Britain from different ethnic and religious backgrounds, on new religious movements and values education and on various aspects of teaching and learning in religious education, intercultural education and citizenship education, plus research on children’s dialogue, young people’s attitudes to religious diversity and collaborative action research by a community of practice.
 Evaluation research has included work on inter faith dialogue in primary schools, and evaluation of the international Face to Faith programme organised

 by the Tony Blair Faith Foundation.

-Recent empirical research projects include:
+Empirical research projects include:

 - a major three year mixed methods European project on religious education and social cohesion funded by the European Commission Framework 6 programme and based in nine European Universities (with a follow up quantitative study 2012-2013).